react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 });
 ```

-Now, We're going to test that our little function correctly adds two numbers first.
+Now, We're going to test that our little function correctly adds two numbers.
 We are going to take some chosen inputs, and `expect` the result `toEqual` the
 corresponding output: